A Deadly Vascular Disease Because It Leads To Limb Loss, Heart Attack & Stroke If Not Treated

 Peripheral artery disease can go unnoticed.
 Early detection of any artery blockage can prevent the artery disease from progressing and becoming fatal.

-At The Vein & Vascular Institute of Tampa Bay, we have the latest ultrasound technology to accurately and painlessly discover the presence of peripheral arterial disease (blocked peripheral arteries).
+At The Vein and Vascular Institute of Tampa Bay, we have the latest ultrasound technology to accurately and painlessly discover the presence of peripheral arterial disease (blocked peripheral arteries).

 Peripheral Artery Disease Treatment